Contextualized Semantic Distance between Highly Overlapped Texts: Unsupervised Text Compression

-As overlapping often occurs in the spans from searching, we apply a simple selective algorithm to filter the candidate spans.
-Specifically, we compare each overlapped span pairs, in which two spans contain some common words.
-For each pair, we delete the span with lower NDD score and keep the other span for next round of comparison.
-This process iterates until there is no overlapped span in candidates.
+As in Figure~\ref{fig:scenario}, We first filter $W_{ij}$ with $NDD_{ij}$ above the threshold $\mathbb{N}_{max}$.
+As overlapping still exists in searched spans, we compare each overlapped span pair and drop the span with a lower NDD score.
+The process iterates until no overlapped candidate exists.